 Our certificate of incorporation in effect upon the closing of this offering provides that we will indemnify our directors and officers to the fullest extent permitted by Delaware law.
-In addition, we intend to enter into indemnification agreements with each of our directors and officers prior to the closing of this offering.
+In addition, we have entered into indemnification agreements with each of our directors and officers.
 See "Executive Compensation-Limitations on Liability and Indemnification" for additional information regarding these agreements.